FOXTON FROSTY DAWN

 At the tender age of 5, Frosty is now the matriarch of her own little family of silver dapple Morgans.
 I was hoping to get a really good picture of the three silvers together before Connor left for his new home in Canada.
 Well, all you can see of Charli is her big butt, Frosty just HAD to be chewing some hay and Connor's head is cut off, but here is my best shot of the three.
 July 2007.

 10/7/07- This picture of Frosty and her 2007 smoky black silver filly Positively Charmed under the rainbow was taken by fellow artist Lesli Kathman at Saturday's 20th Annual Southern Model Horse Convention held here at the farm.
 SouthCon began in 1988 as a unique way to promote the Morgan Horse amongst model horse hobbyists, and it has helped make many converts to the breed since.
-Visit Lesli's blog to read about her experience at this year's show (when you get there, just scroll down to see the entry about the show), and visit the SouthCon website for pictures and more information.
+Visit the SouthCon website for pictures and more information on the show.

 October 2007- Frosty at Greg and Charlene Cook's Edgefield Morgans, Goshen IN where she will be bred to the buckskin Sunup Neptune son, Edgefield Sun Gold, in 2008.
 On the right she is meeting HCTF Catch the Storm, Char's grulla mare.
 Photos courtesy of Mary Kay Longacre.